 • Do not become frustrated when your loved one becomes confused.
 He or she cannot be blamed for the effects of Alzheimer’s disease and anosognosia.

 West Hartford Health & Rehabilitation Center specializes in dementia care.
-We have a secured neighborhood for our patients with Alzheimer’s and other forms of memory loss.
 To learn more about admission for your loved one, contact us today.